-i Light Singapore’s celebration of sustainability brings luminous works of art to the Singapore River, Marina Bay and the Civic District.
+i Light Singapore’s celebration of sustainability brings luminous works of art to Marina Bay.

-Southeast Asia’s leading sustainable light art festival is back to illuminate the Lion City’s nightscape with radiant works of art from all across the globe.
+Asia’s leading sustainable light art festival is back in Marina Bay after a 2-year hiatus to illuminate the Lion City’s nightscape with radiant works of art from all across the globe.